JustinYSJSU/cmpe131Project/meetings.md

 - Team updates: None
 - Group Progress: Filled out the gnatt.xlst file with start/end dates, assigned functional requirements to each member.

+###2022-4-26 at 17:30 - 17:45 (In class)
+- Attendees: Trung, Joe, Justin
+- Team updates: Justin worked on implementing the User database.
+- Group Progress: Worked more on the User database and implementing the item section of the database and the database relationship between users and items